nullcoder08/learn-for-free/programming.md

 ### CodeGym

-CodeGym is an online Java programming course consisting of 80% practice.With many hands on pratice section it is totally self-paced course.If you want to try an interactive and fun tutorial to learn Java then go for this.
+CodeGym is an online Java programming course consisting of 80% practice.
+It teaches about Java syntax, Java core, Java Multithreading, Java collections in the form of an interactive quest.
+It also teaches about the basics of development in java by making some java games step-by-step.
+It even has many blogs that help to clear concepts about a particular topic.

 Website - https://codegym.cc/